Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Channel-free scattering

 Before turning to the main topic of interest here, we briefly review some classical facts about scattering in Euclidean backgrounds.
 We consider both the `free' case, i.e. for the Helmholtz equation $(\Delta + k^2) u = 0$ in $\mathbb R^d$, and then a few generalizations to the equation $(\Delta + q(x) + k^2) u = 0$ where $q(x)$ is a smooth, short range potential, i.e. vanishing at infinity at least as fast as $|x|^{-1-\epsilon}$ for some $\epsilon > 0$.
 All of this material is classical and well-known.

 Consider first the space of solutions to $(\Delta + k^2) u = 0$ in all of Euclidean space.
 There are two key building blocks for all other solutions: the first is the class of plane wave solutions:

 where $\omega_0 \in S^{d-1}$ is fixed.
-While these seem quite simple, they are actually singular in one respect, as we explain below, in that they they do not decay at infinity.
+While these seem quite simple, they are actually singular in that they they do not decay at infinity.
 There is another basic set of solutions; in $\bbR^2$ these are the functions

 with $Z_{\ell}$ any Bessel function of order $\ell.$